vensder/cpu-temp-tray-monitor/README.md

 - **pulseaudio-utils** (for `paplay`)
 - Access to `/sys/class/thermal/` and `/sys/devices/system/cpu/` (standard on most Linux distros)

-You can install dependencies via:
+On Ubuntu you can install dependencies via:

 ```bash
 sudo apt install python3-pyqt5 pulseaudio-utils